COMP3021-2024Spring-TA/COMP3021-2024Spring-PA2-Solution/README.md

    public void forEach(Consumer<ASTElement> action);
    ```

-You can know that all of the above functions can take lambda repression as parameters.
+All of the above functions can take lambda repression as parameters.
 These functions will be used as helper functions in the following tasks.
-Then, you should utilize them to implement the following methods with lambda expressions following the original logic of those in PA1.
+Then, you should utilize them to implement the following methods with lambda expressions, following the original logic of those in PA1.

 1. `findFuncWithArgGtN`
 2. `calculateOp2Nums`